galexcode/BigStandiPad2012/README.md

 BigStand is an Offline Music Browser for performers of all kinds.
 Load your lyrics, chords, cheatsheets and sheet music into your iPad when you are offline, organize into convenient Set Lists, and use BigStand in performance, with or without Internet.

 BigStand is based on the previous app GigStand which was in the App Store a while back.
-Several features have been removed to simplify the user interface for typical users.
+Several features have been removed to simplify the interface for typical users.

 To Customize Your BigStand